SichangHe/mdbook_ls/README.md

 Now, you would have two Vim commands:
 `MDBookLSOpenPreview` starts the preview and opens the browser;
-`MDBookLSStopPreview` stops updating the preview
+`MDBookLSStopPreview` stops updating or serving the preview.
-(we are unable to stop the web server, seemingly because of Warp's limitations).

 </details>